 A raised growth with a rough surface and a central depression

 See pictures of these signs of squamous cell carcinoma.
-(Please note that this will take you to a separate website.)
+(Please note that this link will take you to a separate website.)

 Some types of skin cancer spread along the nerves.
-If this happens, it can cause itching, pain, numbness, tingling, or a feeling like there is ants crawling under the skin.
+If this happens, it can cause itching, pain, numbness, tingling, or a feeling like there are ants crawling under the skin.
 Other signs may include a lump or bump under the skin in areas such as the neck, armpit, or groin.

 If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This may include when you first noticed the skin feature, how long it has been there, and any other symptoms you may be experiencing.
 This is to help figure out the cause of the problem, called a diagnosis.

 Particularly with advanced skin cancer, relieving symptoms will be an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
+Managing symptoms may also be called "palliative care" or "supportive care."
+Once started, it is continued throughout treatment.
 Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.